google/gcm/README.md

 # Google Cloud Messaging

+**On April 10, 2018, Google deprecated GCM.
+The GCM server and client APIs were removed on May 29, 2019.
+Migrate GCM apps to [Firebase Cloud Messaging](http://firebase.google.com/docs/cloud-messaging/) (FCM), which inherits the reliable and scalable GCM infrastructure, plus many new features.
+See the [migration guide](https://developers.google.com/cloud-messaging/android/android-migrate-fcm) to learn more.**

 Google Cloud Messaging (GCM) is a service that lets developers send data from servers to users' devices, and receive messages from devices on the same connection.
 The service provides a simple, lightweight mechanism that servers